 And after some time, her now widowed mother introduced Pam and Cliff to their half-sister Katherine.
 Poor wee naive Pam thought this was wonderful to have a half-sister.
 But Pam was stupid enough to think she’d have sisterly love in return.
 So is it any wonder that this woman, who had thought herself an only child just would automatically love the idea of two instant half-siblings at her age.
 Especially with Katherine’s close relationship with her mother, and her half-brother Cliff being given a job in her father’s company and almost bankrupting it…

 As Katherine arrived from New York and her journalism career, we hoped Katherine wouldn’t be too much like saintly half-sister Pam.
 Then wife to another goody-goody Bobby… but it seems the only things the women had in common was Bobby and the same mother.
-With Pam’s sibling developing an unhealthy obsession about her brother-in-law, as she fell madly, deeply in love with him.
+With Pam’s sibling developing an unhealthy obsession with her brother-in-law, as she fell madly, deeply in love with him.
 But with him played by the lovely Patrick Duffy and being the nicest of those

 darn Ewing boys who can blame her.

 This almost fatal attraction (for him and for her) started after Katherine and Pam’s mother’s death which led to her hatred of her half-brother and her attempts to destroy him professionally.
-Katherine blamed Cliff (Ken Kercheval) for her untimely death, as her mother was on her way to stop JR (Larry Hagman) buying a refinery when she died in a plane crash.
+Katherine blamed Cliff (Ken Kercheval) for her untimely death, as her mother was on her way to stop JR (Larry Hagman) from buying a refinery when she died in a plane crash.
 And on her way to help Cliff out.
 (And to be fair so did all of us blame him for this if we were rooting for JR) .